-Pot, marijuana, reefer — whatever you call it, cannabis is the hot, new cure (some say) for everything from PTSD to cancer.
-It’s quickly being legalized in countries worldwide and, so far, in 33 US states.
-Yet there are still major gaps in our knowledge and evidence about its medicinal properties.
+Pot, marijuana, reefer — whatever you call it, cannabis is the hot new cure (some say) for everything from PTSD to cancer.
+It’s quickly being legalized in countries worldwide, and so far in 37 US states.
+Yet there are still major gaps in our knowledge and in the evidence about its medicinal properties.

 Medical conditions and cannabis